Should you bribe your children to read?

 Free teen gaming happens on Tuesdays from 4–5:30 p.m. for teens in the 7th-12th grades.
 Enjoy X-box 360 Kinect, Wii and snacks.

-Our free PALS (Pagosa Adult Learning Services) is operating on its regular winter schedule – Mondays from 10 a.m. – 2 p.m., plus Tuesdays and Thursdays from 4 – 7 p.m.
+Our free PALS (Pagosa Adult Learning Services) takes place on Mondays from 10 a.m. – 3 p.m., plus Tuesdays and Thursdays from 4:30 – 7 p.m.
 Come to your library to get help from Mark with high school equivalency, GED, college prep, financial aid, tutoring and more.
-Note no PALS on September 13, 17, 18, 20 and 24.
+Note that PALS will not take place the week of Spring Break (March 25 – Mar 29).
+PALS generally follows the school schedule, so when they are off, Mark is off.

 Free tech sessions